Last updated April 7, 2015. Replaces the June 18, 2014 version in its entirety.

 1.4 Availability.
 Pages describing the Services are accessible worldwide but this does not mean all Services or service features are available in your country, or that user-generated content available via the Services is legal in your country.
 We may block access to certain Services (or certain service features or content) in certain countries.
 It is your responsibility to make sure your use of the Services is legal where you use them.
 Services are not available in all languages.

-1.6 Additional Terms.
+1.5 Additional Terms.
 Some Services or Software are also subject to the additional terms below (the “Additional Terms”).
+Any content that we provide to you (such as Software, SDK, samples, etc.) are licensed, not sold, to you, and may be subject to Additional Terms.
 New Additional Terms may be added from time to time.

-1.8 Modification.
-We may modify or discontinue the Services, Software, or any portions or features thereof at any time without liability to you or anyone else.
+1.7 Modification.
+We may modify, update, or discontinue the Services, Software (including any of their portions or features) at any time without liability to you or anyone else.
 However, we will make reasonable effort to notify you before we make the change.
 We will also allow you a reasonable time to download your content.
 If we discontinue a Service in its entirety, then we will provide you with a pro rata refund for any unused fees for that Service that you may have prepaid.

 2.1 License.
 Subject to your compliance with these terms and the law, you may access and use the Services.